MultiFrac™ D-J Basin

-An operator working in the Denver-Julesburg (D-J) Basin acquired two wells completed in September 2015 with Tartan cemented MultiFrac™ systems.
+An operator working in the Denver-Julesburg (D-J) Basin acquired two wells which had been completed in September 2015 with Tartan cemented MultiFrac™ systems.
 Targeting the Niobrara formation chalks in the Wattenberg Field, the wells had not been stimulated by the previous company due to the uneconomic conditions.
 The wellbores were left containing untreated water and the operator planned to stimulate the wells in April 2017 – almost 18 months post-install.

 The uncertainty with leaving any multistage completion system in the wellbore for extended periods of time is whether the tools will still function as designed.
 In this case, the Tartan MultiFrac™ sleeves and Cemented Initiation Subs (CIS) were used to complete the toe stages of each well to enable enhanced operational efficiency.